 Hiding problems that could cost you down the road:

 Some bad dealers will try to hide pitfalls like high mileage, especially if you’re buying an already used car, to sell the car at a much higher price.
 Make your purchase dependent on a routine inspection from a mechanic to avoid being scammed by cool paintwork done on the car.
 This is the classic auto loan financial scam.

 Saying your credit score is low:

-A dealer may also try to tell you to have bad credit loan review or your credit score is smaller than it is in a way to suggest a higher interest rate.
+A dealer may also try to tell you to have a bad credit loan review or your credit score is smaller than it is in a way to suggest a higher interest rate.
 Go through your credit before visiting a dealer, so you know where you stand financially.

 Know the actual price of the vehicle: